Amine-Ounissi/Continuous-Integration-for-SpringBoot-Project/README.md

-## Continuous Integration and Continuous Delivery for a SpringBoot Project.
+# Continuous Integration and Continuous Delivery for Backend SpringBoot + MySQL Project.

-# Continuous Intergration :
+## Continuous Intergration :

 ● Vagrant to build and manage virtual machine.